kushol/SAM/README.md

 mapping in significantly less time and extend the knowledgebase with new concepts when needed.
 Experiments show that it is possible to save almost 50% of time required by manual approaches by using the mapper SAM as a semi-automatic approach.

+Publication link: SAM: A Tool for the Semi-Automatic Mapping and Enrichment of Ontologies. [https://link.springer.com/chapter/10.1007/978-3-642-33618-8_61]

 ![SAM](https://github.com/kushol/SAM/blob/main/A-snapshot-of-the-SAM-interface_W640.jpg)